metomi/metomi-vms/README.md

 You should give it a name, e.g. **MyIP** as is used in the Vagrantfile, and a description (e.g. "limit access to my IP").
 Scroll down to the **Inbound rule** section and click **Add rule**.

-Here, use the drop-down menus to change the _Type_ to **All traffic** and the _Source_ to **My IP**.
+Here, use the drop-down menus to change the _Type_ to **All traffic** and the _Source_ to **My IP** (your current IP address will be automatically added).
 Scroll down to the bottom of the page and click **Create security group**.

-If you used a name other than "MyIP" for the name of the group you will need to update the AWS Vagrantfile.
+If you used a name other than "MyIP" for the name of the group you will need to update the setting in the AWS Vagrantfile.

 ### Create a user

 You will need to create a user with the correct permissions to access your EC2 VM, which again is done via the console.
 This is not done within the EC2 Dashboard, but is instead done within the **IAM Dashboard** (Identity and Access Management).
-To get to this from the EC2 Dashboard first click the AWS logo on the top left of the page to bring you back to the console front page, and then click the **All services** drop-down menu, and then click **IAM**.
+To get to this from the EC2 Dashboard first click the AWS logo on the top left of the page to bring you back to the console front page, and then click the **All services** drop-down menu, and then click **IAM** under the "Security, Identity, & Compliance" section.

 Under **Access Management** click **Users** and then click **Add user**.
 You should give them a name, e.g. _vagrant_ or _metomi-vms_ etc..
 Tick the box for **Programmatic access** and then click the **Next: Permissions** button.